lzwjava/blog-source/_posts/2024-11-29-vision-tips-en.md

 ---
+lang: en
 layout: post
-title: "Natural Vision Restoration Tips"
+title: Natural Vision Restoration Tips
 ---

 * The reason people worsen their eyesight is that they use glasses with full prescription (which lets them see a blackboard clearly at 5m) to look at phones, computers, or books most of the time.
 This causes their eyeballs to deform.